 A 21-year-old G2P1 woman feels that she is large for dates.
 She has felt fetal movement for the past week.
-She has a screening ultrasound scan performed at 16 weeks gestation.
-This ultrasound reveals that there is markedly increased amniotic fluid (polyhydramnios).
+She has a screening fetal ultrasound scan performed at 16 weeks gestation that reveals markedly increased amniotic fluid (polyhydramnios).
 Which of the following fetal abnormalities is most likely to cause this finding?

 A Renal agenesis

 A 25-year-old gravida 3 para 2 woman gives birth at term to twins.
 Twin A weighs 2290 gm and twin B weighs 2910 gm.
 Twin A is pale while twin B exhibits plethora with hydrops fetalis.
 Which of the following is the most likely cause for these findings?

 B Congenital infection

 A 24-year old primigravida gives birth at term to an infant with Apgar scores of 8 and 10 at 1 and 5 minutes.
 No congenital anomalies are noted.
 The infant develops abdominal distention over the first week of life.
 An ultrasound scan is performed that suggests the presence of meconium ileus.
 Subsequently, the infant has persistent steatorrhea during childhood.
 Which of the following laboratory test findings is most likely related to this child's underlying disease?

 A Decreased serum thyroxine